rjmcf/HeirtombPostmortem/index.markdown

 It is now 6:00pm.

 What's left?
 What's left?
 We need to finish slightly before 8pm, the final deadline, so we have time to make a build and upload it to itch.io.
 We need to do some balancing so that the game is anything even approaching fun.
 We arbitrarily pick a number of time steps that the player needs to survive in order to win.
 If they win, nothing will happen.
 We don't have time to implement a meteor strike, or anything else.
-I arbitrarily set up some waves of enemies to be spawned during the game, not having time to test whether it's even balanced.
+I set up some waves of enemies to be spawned during the game, not having time to test whether there's a good number each wave, or whether the waves are frequent enough.
 At least something will happen, and it vaguely increases in difficulty over time.

-Does it?
-Towers can't be destroyed, once they're placed, they're there forever.
+Does it though?
+Towers can't be destroyed.
+Once they're placed, they're there forever.
 Once you place two towers at opposite corners of the tree, that's the entire tree surface covered.
 An enemy can stand there for a maximum of three turns before a bullet kills it.
 Is the game difficult?
 Is the game fun?
 We don't have time to find out.

 There are some *enormous* bugs to fix.
 The way I set up the debug colours almost 48 hours ago nearly ruins the empty floor by setting it all to a blinding white, covering up Max's nice floor texture.
 The water texture is missing on my machine, never applied for some reason.
 The enemies don't face the tree when they attack, which is incredibly confusing for the player.
 If you lose, you can't restart.
 Bullets don't hit the tree, they just stay next to it, never moving.

+{% include captioned_image.html url="assets/white_floor.png" width="700"
+caption="Can't say I like that" description="Demonstrating the bug where empty floor tiles were turned white.
+It's ugly." %}

 It is 7:40pm.